britram/taps-transports/draft-ietf-taps-transports.md

 - {{multipath-tcp-mptcp}} on MPTCP was contributed by Simone Ferlin-Oliviera (ferlin@simula.no) and Olivier Mehani (olivier.mehani@nicta.com.au)
 - {{user-datagram-protocol-udp}} on UDP was contributed by Kevin Fall (kfall@kfall.com)
 - {{stream-control-transmission-protocol-sctp}} on SCTP was contributed by Michael Tuexen (tuexen@fh-muenster.de) and Karen Nielsen (karen.nielsen@tieto.com)
+- {{transport-layer-security-tls-and-datagram-tls-dtls-as-a-pseudotransport}} on TLS and DTLS was contributed by Ralph Holz (ralph.holz@nicta.com.au) and Olivier Mehani (olivier.mehani@nicta.com.au)
 - {{realtime-transport-protocol-rtp}} on RTP contains contributions from Colin Perkins (csp@csperkins.org)
+- {{hypertext-transport-protocol-http-over-tcp-as-a-pseudotransport}} on HTTP was contributed by Dragana Damjanovic (ddamjanovic@mozilla.com)
 - {{file-delivery-over-unidirectional-transportasynchronous-layered-coding-reliable-multicast-flutealc}} on FLUTE/ALC was contributed by Vincent Roca (vincent.roca@inria.fr)
 - {{nack-oriented-reliable-multicast-norm}} on NORM was contributed by Brian Adamson (brian.adamson@nrl.navy.mil)
-- {{transport-layer-security-tls-and-datagram-tls-dtls-as-a-pseudotransport}} on TLS and DTLS was contributed by Ralph Holz (ralph.holz@nicta.com.au) and Olivier Mehani (olivier.mehani@nicta.com.au)
-- {{hypertext-transport-protocol-http-over-tcp-as-a-pseudotransport}} on HTTP was contributed by Dragana Damjanovic (ddamjanovic@mozilla.com)

 # Acknowledgments

-Thanks to Joe Touch, Michael Welzl, and the TAPS Working Group for the comments, feedback, and discussion.
+Thanks to Joe Touch, Michael Welzl, Spencer Dawkins, and the TAPS Working Group for the comments, feedback, and discussion.
 This work is supported by the European Commission under grant agreement No. 318627 mPlane and from the Horizon 2020 research and innovation program under grant agreements No. 644334 (NEAT) and No. 688421 (MAMI).
 This support does not imply endorsement.